JalejandroV93/Jalejandrov93/ReadMe.md

 - 🏫 Leading IT at a private school
 - 🐳 Deploying open-source with Docker
 - 🤖 AI and ML enthusiast
-- 🏠 Home automation aficionado
+- 🏠 Home automation amateur
 - 📚 Lifelong learner in tech

 ## 📊 GitHub Stats